afeld/python-public-policy/assignments.md

 {% if id == 'nyu' -%}
 ### Disk full

-If you get an error of `Disk is full` / `No space left on device`: You've used all the [available disk space](#limits).
+If you get an error of `Disk is full` / `No space left on device` / `Out of diskspace`: You've used all the [available disk space](#limits).
 If you do fill it up, your server may not be able to start again (`spawn failed`).
 You'll need to delete one or more large files that you don't need anymore:

 1. If you server is started already (you're seeing notebooks), click `Control Panel` -> `Stop My Server`.
 1. Go to start your server again (visit [{{coding_env_name}}]({{coding_env_url}})).